Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * You can receive alerts (SNS notifications) for any changes(whenever a resource is created, modified, or deleted)
     * AWS Config is a per-region service
     * Can be aggregated across regions and accounts
+    * AWS Config Dashboard provides an overview of resources, config rules and compliance status of both resources and rules.
+The dashboard displays details of the resources and rules only **specific to a region and an account**.

+#### Aggregators

+* To aggregate compliance data from multiple accounts & multiple regions into a single account, Multi-Account Multi-Region Data Aggregation can be used.
+* For this, an Aggregator needs to be created in a region where aggregated AWS Config configuration and compliance data are required.
+* Aggregator collects compliance data from multiple source accounts and from multiple regions.
+Source Accounts that are part of AWS Organizations **do not** require to provide any authorization.
+* *Source accounts that are not part of AWS Organizations require authorization which permits Aggregator to collect AWS Config configuration and compliance data.*
+* An aggregator dashboard can be used to view the total number of resources and the non-compliance resources for multiple accounts and regions

 ### AWS Resource Access Manager (RAM)